ciscoheat/mithril-hx/README.md

         this.user = new User("Thorin Oakenshield");
     }

-    public function view() {
+    public function view() [
-        // Automatically return an array of m() elements:
-        [
         // Display an input field.
-            m("input", {
+        INPUT({
             // Listens to the "oninput" event of the input field and
             // will set user.name to the field's "value" attribute:
             oninput: M.withAttr("value", user.name),

             // The redraw triggered by the above event will
             // update the value from the model automatically:
             value: user.name()
         }),

-            // Display a div with class .user and some style m(".user", {style: {margin: "15px"}}, user.name())
+        // Display a div with class .user and some style DIV.user({style: {margin: "15px"}}, user.name())
     ];
-    }

     // Program entry point
     static function main() {